BAHAMAS: Endemics & Kirtland's Warbler

 From Abaco we'll travel to Eleuthera Island.
 Among the birding highlights are the oversized Great Lizard-Cuckoo that haunts the tall coppice, and possibly a Kirtland's Warbler, an endangered species recently found wintering on just a few islands.
-(We found five individuals of this rare warbler in 2009, another in 2010, three in 2011, and eight in 2013!)
-In the process, we'll have time to enjoy some West Indian butterflies, including such beauties as the Atala and Polydamas Swallowtail, along with another 20 species or so that we have recorded on our trips.
-So, if island endemics, learning new butterflies, eating cracked conch, and trying Kalik beer all sound like a good time (they are), then join us in the Bahamas!
+(We have found at least one and as many as eight individuals of this rare warbler on each of our tours since 2009!)
+In the process, we'll have time to enjoy some West Indian butterflies including such beauties as the Atala and Polydamas Swallowtail, along with another 30 species or so that we have recorded on our trips.
+In 2015, we began traveling to the island of Andros to see the endemic Bahama Oriole, found only here (now extirpated from Abaco) with a population estimated to be around 250 individuals.

 Download an itinerary, triplist(s), request space, and see more about this tour...

 |Private Tours | Resources | © Copyright Field Guides 2016 | 1-512-263-7295